Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Introduction

 \subsection{Organization of the Paper}

 The paper is organized as follows.
 The section \ref{remind} is dedicated to some reminders and to the proof of Proposition \ref{mainprop}.
 In Sections \ref{mainthsection} we prove Theorem \ref{geneth}.
 In Section \ref{Fujikivar}, Corollaries \ref{corirr} and \ref{corirr2} are proved.
 In Section \ref{BettiSection}, we explain how to compute the second Betti number of a Fujiki variety.
 In Section \ref{Fujikirelationsection}, we study the Fujiki constant of a Fujiki variety and we prove Proposition \ref{Higherprointro}.
 In section \ref{deformation}, we propose a criterion to determine when two involutions on a same group provide bimeromorphic Fujiki varieties.
 In Section \ref{sing}, we explain our method to determine the singularities of a Fujiki variety of dimension 4 when $G$ is admissible.
 In particular in Section \ref{verif}, we provide a technique to verify the computation of the singularities based on a result of Beckmann and Song \cite{Song}.
-In Section \ref{examplescalculs}, we determine all the valid involutions on an admissible group; in particular we prove Theorem \ref{main4}.
-Section \ref{dim6section} is dedicated to the proof of Proposition \ref{dim6}.
-Finally in Section \ref{programs}, we give the Python programs used for the computations.
+In Section \ref{examplescalculs}, we provide our examples of orbifolds; in particular, we prove Theorem \ref{main4} and Proposition \ref{dim6}.
+Finally in the annexes, we provide explanations on our computer programs.